abcdesktopio/docs/opsdocs/docs/3.4/config/simplestapplicationxeyes.md

 ```

-* you can delete the previous image
+* you can delete the previous image, using a curl command line or if you prefer using the console service.
+The name of the image must be urlencoded `abcdesktopio/samplexeyes:latest` become the string `abcdesktopio%2Fsamplexeyes%3Alatest`

 ```
 NAMESPACE=abcdesktop